aspose-svg/Aspose.SVG-Products/svg/en/meta/encoder/default.md

 {{<section faq>}}
 ---
 qs[1].name: "How can I encode {{i18n.informat}} to Base64?"
 qs[1].text: "Aspose.SVG allows you to encode {{i18n.informat}} to Base64 in any way - online or programmatically.
 For example, you can encode {{i18n.informat}} in real-time using Online Encoders that transform your files quickly and with high quality.
 Upload, encode {{i18n.informat}} and get results in a few seconds!
-In other way, you can use Aspose.SVG for .NET API to convert {{i18n.informat}} to Base64 programmatically." qs[2].name: "What other output formats can use Base64 encoding?" qs[2].text: "The Base64 encoded string is used in various output formats: plain Base64, JSON, XML, data URI, or CSS." qs[3].name: "Why is Base64 Encoding needed?"
+On other hand, you can use Aspose.SVG for .NET API to convert {{i18n.informat}} to Base64 programmatically." qs[2].name: "What other output formats can use Base64 encoding?" qs[2].text: "The Base64 encoded string is used in various output formats: plain Base64, JSON, XML, data URI, or CSS." qs[3].name: "Why is Base64 Encoding needed?"